The fact that you can warp reality does not change the fact that you're still just a puny dork in a dress.

 In Mass Effect 1, all of the "support" classes (Engineer, Adept, Sentinel) have powerful support abilities based around technology or biotics, some of which border on Game Breaker, but can only wear lightweight armor.
 The more combat oriented classes with support abilities (Infiltrator, Vanguard) have more armor and weapons skills but consequently less support capability.
 OTOH, all biotics can learn Barrier, which provides significantly better shields than the best armor Soldiers can buy.
 And their lightweight armor tends to provide better defenses against biotic and tech attacks.
 Quadratic, indeed.

 In the sequel, Shepard can wear any type of armor regardless of class, but the support classes tend to have somewhat lower health.
 In addition, the squad members with biotic and tech powers tend to have lighter armor, with characters like Mordin, Tali, Kasumi, and Jack having little to no armor at all.
+Oddly enough, while Engineers and Adepts are not noted for having strong shields (Engineers in particular are advised to only stick their heads above cover when they have to), the Sentinel's Signature Move, Tech Armour, makes it surprisingly durable, especially if combined with a talent like Energy Drain in 3, which in extreme cases will allow a Sentinel to stand out in the open, in front of basic geth troops, without actually losing any health.

 Just like in the regular game, Dungeons & Dragons Online makes wizards and sorcerers the squishiest of all the playable classes, with elven and drow mages being especially squishy due to lower Constitution.
 Playing them is mainly reserved for those who are good at the game, as just like the regular game, low levels can be unforgiving as hell for mages.
 Also those who know exactly what spells they'll need for their next quest; wizards in particular are designed for And Knowing Is Half the Battle... um, Crazy-Prepared.